Wyze Error Code 90

 Per Wyze’s support site, error code 90 is an internet connectivity issue that requires you to power cycle your cam.

-Power cycling really just means completely powering off an electronic device.
+Power cycling means completely powering off an electronic device so it has the chance to reset.
 Typically this requires you to disconnect it from its power source.

-Because this resets the device and is extremely quick to try, power cycling is usually the go-to first step when troubleshooting.
+Because this resets the device and is extremely quick to do, power cycling is usually the go-to first step when troubleshooting.

-1. Unplug camera from its power source.
-Either on the wall or camera side is fine.
+1. Unplug the camera from its power source

-2. Allow 15 seconds to pass for the camera to completely discharge.
+2. Give it at least 15 seconds so the camera has a chance to completely discharge

-3. Plug the camera back into the power source and allow it reinitialize.
+3. Plug the camera back into the power source and allow it to restart

 Check your internet connection

-If power cycling your Wyze cam doesn’t do the trick, Wyze suggests taking a look at your internet connection next.
+If power cycling your Wyze cam doesn’t do the trick, Wyze suggests checking your internet connection next.
+Asking yourself the following questions will help you decide if you have a Wi-Fi issue.

-For some users, deleting their camera from the Wyze app and then setting it up again helped to resolved error code 90 and their internet connectivity issues.
+For some users, deleting their camera from the Wyze app and then pairing it again helped to resolve error code 90 and Wyze cam offline issues.

-This only takes a few minutes and it’s definitely worth trying before flashing new firmware to your cam’s SD card.
+This only takes a few minutes and it’s definitely worth trying before flashing new firmware to your camera’s SD card.

 To delete your camera, follow these exact steps:

-1. Open the Wyze app and click the gear icon in upper right-hand corner
+1. Open the Wyze app and click the gear icon in the upper right-hand corner

 4. The cam LED should now be blinking yellow, indicating the device is no longer connected